 I’ve visited this country twice in the last two years, staying in six of the best places to visit in Portugal.
-Here is my Portugal backpackers guide and a handy itinerary for exploring this beautiful country.
+Here is my Portugal backpackers guide including a beautiful itinerary for exploring Portugal in 10 days.

 Planning your backpacking Portugal travel itinerary

 When booking holidays in Portugal, many people will head straight for the sunny southern beaches of the Algarve, arriving in Faro airport.
 If you’re backpacking Europe, you may cross the border from Spain into Portugal or maybe you’ll arrive in the capital city of Lisbon by plane or train.
 The city’s airport handles 26 million passengers a year, while its Estação do Oriente (Oriente station) is Portugal’s busiest transport interchange for bus, train and metro transport.

 Summer in Portugal is sunny and warm, especially in the south, but the weather is usually fine any time from April to October.
 Avoiding the peak tourist season of July and August often means lower prices, so spring and autumn are good options for budget travel in Portugal.
 My first Portugal backpacking tour was from Faro to Lisbon from the last week of August to the first week of September.
 My second trip, from Lisbon to Porto was in June the following year.